vega/altair/doc/user_guide/faq.rst

 perform this rendering (see :ref:`installation` for details).

-For other frontends that don't have vega-lite rendering built-in, it is possible to work with Altair charts using the build-in :meth:`Chart.show` or :meth:`Chart.save` methods.
+For other frontends that don't have vega-lite rendering built-in, it is possible to work with Altair charts using the built-in :meth:`Chart.show` or :meth:`Chart.save` methods.
 For more information on these, see :ref:`display-general`.